A survey, review, and future trends of skin lesion segmentation and classification: Observations and Recommendations

-\item The previous 365 SLA literature also enabled the beginners and expert-level researchers to determine the best experimental settings that are most typically operated for both SLS and SLC tasks.
-Although it is tough to decide the values of the proper hyperparameters, recent trends support the initial estimation.
-For illustration, the synopsis in Fig.~\ref{fig:BS_Comparison} and Fig.~\ref{fig:LR_Comparison} aid in understanding the last decade's history of batch size and LR employment, respectively, revealing that their shallow and/or very high values are rarely exploited.
+\item The 594 SLA literature also enabled researchers to determine the best experimental settings that are most typically used for both SLS and SLC tasks.
+Although it is challenging to decide the values of the proper hyperparameters, recent history could support resolving it.
+For illustration, Fig.~\ref{fig:BS_Comparison} and Fig.~\ref{fig:LR_Comparison} would aid in understanding the last twelve years' history of batch size and LR employment, respectively, revealing that their low and/or very high values are rarely used.
 Cross-entropy (binary or multi-class) is the most suggested loss function for the SLS and SLC tasks.
-However, many authors have enforced extra care in the SLS's loss function, considering DSC (or JI) function as in Eq.~\ref{eq:dsc} and Eq.~\ref{eq:ji} (see details reflection in Eq.~\ref{eq:loss}).
-Again, optimizers and epoch numbers are also very crucial components in the training process, which are also recommended by this survey article.
-For example, adaptive and SGD optimizers have been massively engaged in the earlier decade, as well as mid-range epoch numbers, for instance, near about 100 \& 200, are highly suggested.
-Various numerical values of the optimizers' parameters are organized in Table~\ref{tab:control_params} to supply an idea to the forthcoming researcher.
-Moreover, Keras, TensorFlow, and Pytorch are highly advised for ML and/or DL frameworks (explained in the second paragraph of section~\ref{Training_Environments}) with python programming language for future SLA strategies development, as they are the standard trends in the SLA implementation in the last decade from 2011 to 2020 (see Table~\ref{tab:Frameworks}).
+However, many authors have enforced extra care in the SLS's loss function, considering the DSC (or JI) function as in Eq.~\ref{eq:dsc} and Eq.~\ref{eq:ji} (see details reflection in Eq.~\ref{eq:loss}).
+This review would help to determine good optimizers and epoch numbers; for example, adaptive and SGD optimizers and mid-range epoch numbers like 100 to 200 have been most commonly employed in the past.
+The suitable values of the optimizers' parameters could be chosen by overlooking Table~\ref{tab:control_params}.
+Lastly, the trends of ML and/or DL frameworks for developing the SLA pipeline can be seen in section~\ref{Training_Environments}.